device42/device42-docs/docs/solution-guides/jira-service-management-assets-integration.md

 ![alt_text](/assets/images/jsm-solution-guide/image42.png)

 While this process covers the steps you can take to add a device custom field to the default object schema import, it’s useful to note that the process applies to any field, column, or data point within Device42.
 Data with a one-one relationship cardinality to the desired object is easily added in the JSM integration.

 It can even be used to do nifty things like create additional URL fields or quick linkbacks to pages within Device42.
-For example, you could include an attribute called ‘D42 Software URL’ that acts as a quick link to a filtered list of all software on the device by adding a column like, `format('%s/admin/core/software_in_use/?advanced=device_id=%s', {d42_url}, d.device_pk)` as `d42_software_url` to the query.
+For example, you could include an attribute called `D42 Software URL` that acts as a quick link to a filtered list of all software on the device by adding a column like, `format('%s/admin/core/software_in_use/?advanced=device_id=%s', {d42_url}, d.device_pk)` as `d42_software_url` to the query.

 ## Workflow Example Two: Adding an Additional Object Type to the Default Schema